gfontenot/talks/map/Map.md

 ^ It's used a lot in languages like Ruby, and I think this makes it a pretty good starting point for us.

-^ If you aren't familiar, `Array`'s version of `map` lets you create a new array of objects by applying a transformation to an existing array.
+^ If you aren't familiar, `Array`'s version of `map` lets you create a new array of objects by applying a transformation to the elements in an existing array.

 ---